migtools/mig-agnosticd/workloads/README.md

 ## Deploying AgnosticD workloads

 This is a collection of scripts that help you deploy workloads on AgnosticD Openshift clusters.
-It includes sample configuration files for migration workloads.
+It includes sample configuration files for migration related workloads.

 ### Deploying a workload